Dhivyab30/MovieTicketBookingSystem/README.md

 The Movie Ticket Booking System demonstrates a simple but powerful use of Java and JDBC for real-world database-driven applications.
 It helps beginners understand:

-Data access layers using DAO pattern
+Data access layers using DAO pattern.

-CRUD operations via JDBC
+CRUD operations via JDBC.

 Command-line interaction with database-backed logic.